 Branson is one of the most unconventional entrepreneurs of the 20th century.
 He has started a space tourism company and plans to be on the first commercial flight into space along with his children.
 He’s been known to participate in dangerous publicity stunts for his companies.

-Richard Branson’s management style and philosophy has made him one of the most successful business men in history.
-Let’s take a look at some of characteristics of his management style and apply them to homeschooling.
+Richard Branson’s management style and philosophy have made him one of the most successful businessmen in history.
+Let’s take a look at some of the characteristics of his management style and apply them to homeschooling.

 Have Fun.
 Don’t Do It If You Don’t Enjoy It

 Homeschooling should be something you enjoy.
 It shouldn’t be looked upon as an obligation.
 If it’s not fun then consider other alternatives.
 When your 8-year-old son would rather run around the kitchen shooting people in the face with Nerf guns it’s not fun.
 When you’re sick and can barely get out of bed it’s not fun.
 Those should be exceptions to the rule.
 Make homeschooling fun.

 It’s really easy in homeschooling to buy a packaged curriculum and use that to educate your kids.
 They’ll turn out OK but there’s more to education that book-work.
 Homeschooling gives you the opportunity to explore education in a way that ignites the imagination and cultivates creativity.